The Amazing Race Season Rankings

 Because I have blogged so many seasons, this truly deserves its own page.

-As of July 15th, 2016 I have blogged twenty-two seasons of TAR over the past five years.
-Expect my ranking of TAR Australia 1 to be added by the end of 2016 (hopefully).
+As of December 2017, I have blogged twenty-three seasons of TAR over the past six years.
+Expect my ranking of TAR 19 to be added by the end of February (hopefully).

 1. The Amazing Race 5 – 9.2/10

 “After a year off the air, and TAR comes back with its most epic race course ever.
 Producers put all of their chips on the table like UFC owners did with The Ultimate Fighter 1, and the payoff was enormous.

 We had TAR 6 and 7 green-lighted, produced, and aired less than ten months after TAR 5 did.
 Everyone and their mother was talking about what was going on in TAR 5 throughout the summer.

 The two teams you wanted out the most were gone in the first two episodes.
 The second team did so by repeating Amanda & Chris’ feat from TAR 4.

 The most format changes until TAR 12 would take place for this season as producers wanted to give viewers a new feel to the series.
 Not the least of which was the beginning of the Yield which began the tradition of allowing one team to flip off another team and shove them into the dirt for a pre-determined amount of time.
 What was even better is that the Yield was offered -every- round.
 Unlike today where U-Turns only appear twice or thrice per season.

 Colin & Christie, Chip & Kim, and Charla & Mirna are three of the ten biggest characters in TAR history.
 We were amazed to see them all be cast for the same freakin’ season.
 Because they all made it at least halfway through the game, there was never a dull moment.